serenamm/friendlyveg/_posts/2022-03-26-vegan-soda-cracker-nanaimo-bars.md

 ### What's with the saltine crackers?

-I was family the other month.
+I was visiting family the other month.
 My parents LOVE Nanaimo bars, so I wanted to make some for them.

 I realized I didn't have any graham crackers, so I used *saltine crackers as a substitute.*.
 The result was a delicious *chocolatey, creamy bar* that was **sweet, salty, and crunchy**.
 I don't know why this hasn't been done before!

-<photo></photo>

 Nanaimo bars seem complicated to make, but they are EASY!
 There are really only **4 simple steps** to making delicious Nanaimo bars:
 <ul>